VladyslavHorbachenko/labs-curriculum/Labs Curriculum/Sprint 2 - Demonstrating Contribution/Sprint Challenge 2.md

 Here are some examples of hiring manager interview questions:

 - "Tell me about a project you've built."
+       --Better Professor
 - "What were some technical challenges on that project?
 How did you overcome them?"
+        --New Libraries
 We took these questions and cooked them into your labs experience.
 This week, you should have shipped at least one feature.
 Answer the following questions like you would in an interview:

 ### Questions you need to answer

 1. Describe what you built this week.
 Link any relevant pull requests or paste screenshots of code.
+    I have done Registration form, i have done Apollo CLient setUp and studied GraphQl
 2. How does what you built contribute to the overall product your team is building?
 What user problems does it help solve?
+    We are help EcoSoap Bank help save lives in Africa, we are make this world better
 3. Describe your delivery process for what you built this week from ideation to breakdown to implementation.
 What challenges occurred during the delivery process that you didn't foresee?
+    1) Using GrapQl and Apollo client, for now it is big challange, cause i have never done it before.

 ## Prompt 2 - Communicating Teamwork